Key takeaways:

 What is customer experience (CX)?

-Customer experience (CX) is the way people feel about your brand across every interaction.
+Customer experience (CX) is how people feel about your brand in every interaction.
 It includes browsing your site, making a purchase, and reaching out for support afterward.

 Good experiences build loyalty and encourage customers to recommend your business.
 But when service is slow and support is unhelpful, customers tend to leave sooner than you expect.